asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Background context

-The inclusion of Request-Reply Messaging Pattern in AsyncAPI v3 is an exciting and a highly anticipated feature.
-This messaging pattern mirrors a traditional conversation, where one "requester" entity initiates a query or request, and the "responder" entity provides a specific and expected response.
+The Request-Reply Messaging Pattern in AsyncAPI v3 is an exciting and a highly anticipated feature.
+The messaging pattern mirrors a traditional conversation, where one "requester" entity initiates a query or request, and the "responder" entity provides a specific and expected response.
-This messaging pattern can work in both synchronous and asynchronous environments and is very beneficial to decouple components by allowing them to operate independently in a distributed system.
+The messaging pattern can work in both synchronous and asynchronous environments and is very beneficial to decouple components by allowing them to operate independently in a distributed system.

 ```mermaid
 sequenceDiagram